BittermanLab/OncoRABBITS/README.md

 # Drug Name Perception Analysis: Brand vs Generic

 This project looks into how a language model's responses vary between brand names and generic names of drugs.
-It's an interesting peek into how naming might influence AI-generated perceptions and sentiment.

-## What's This All About?

-We're curious about whether calling a drug by its brand name vs. its generic name triggers any differences in an AI's responses.
-Do these differences, if any, suggest a bias towards one naming convention over the other?
-And what does that say about the knowledge embedded in these AI models?

-## Where's the Data From?

-We've tapped into the HemOnc database, which is pretty solid when it comes to details on approved cancer drugs.
-It's our go-to for fetching both brand and generic names of drugs.

-## How We're Doing It

-We're using GPT-4 (thanks, OpenAI!) to throw questions at it, seeing if how we refer to a drug changes the AI's tune on safety, effectiveness, or side effects.
-Each drug gets asked the same thing twice, once with its brand name and once with its generic name, to catch any variance.

-## Running the Show

-Grab the code from GitHub, and make sure you've got the requirements covered with a quick `pip install`.

 ## Dotenv for API Keys

 Keeping API keys out of your code is rule number one. `dotenv` is perfect for this:

 1. **Install**: Make sure `python-dotenv` is in your project.
 If not, `pip install python-dotenv` should do the trick.
-2. **Setup**: Drop a `.env` file in your project root with your keys like so:
+2. **Setup**: Add a `.env` file in your project root with your keys like so:

    ```plaintext
    OPENAI_API_KEY=your_key_here